top of page

 Article 36

-Only under the supervision of authorized personnel, may external personnel enter the premises where confidential information is stored, and for a justified period of time
+Only under the supervision of authorized personnel may external personnel enter the facilities where confidential information is stored, and for a justified period of time.

 6.9 USER IDENTIFIERS AND PASSWORDS